 and his henchmen return he is killed.
 Buemon cannot abide the heartless murder and aids Jirôzaemon's son in taking revenge and slaying

 Prints of this early vintage are difficult to find.
 Note the stockier drawing of the figures with their rectilinear faces and strong jaws.
 The polished

 sophistication of later works is absent here, creating an arguably less affected, unvarnished portrayal of the actors in famous roles.

-Okada (a famous private Japanese collection not seen in public for more than 70 years until its recent dispersal, a blockbuster event in the world of kamigata-e; see KAM).
+Okada Isajiro (岡田伊三次郎), a famous private Japanese collection not seen in public for more than 70 years until its subsequent gradual dispersal starting in the year 2000, a blockbuster event in the world of kamigata-e; see KAM).